cuongnguyen4285/ai-skills-project/README.md

 ```

 An actual installation is required for install telemetry. skills.sh indexing and install counts may update asynchronously; they cannot be set from `SKILL.md`, `openai.yaml`, or this README.

-## Troubleshooting

-### The skill name is not recognized

-Start a new Codex conversation, use the exact `$` name from the overview table, or reference the local `SKILL.md` directly.

-### The CLI finds the repository but skills.sh does not show a page

-Confirm that the GitHub repository is public, run the full installation command above rather than only `--list`, and allow time for registry indexing.
-The repository layout is one `SKILL.md` at `skills/<skill-name>/SKILL.md` for each skill.

-### Playwright code cannot be generated

-Provide a real target project path and test cases.
-The project should contain its Playwright configuration, dependencies, fixtures, or page objects when those are required.
-The skill reports missing selectors, accounts, environment variables, schemas, and cleanup information instead of inventing them.

-### Estimates look too precise

-Provide team roles, availability, working days, dependencies, and a deadline.
-Estimates remain estimates; the planning skills separate person-days from calendar duration and state assumptions.

 ## Repository structure